Three times in New Song’s history I’ve been depressed or discouraged over the church’s lack of growth.

 - Reproducibility: systems make it easy to teach new people what to do

-How to Create Good Systems
+How do you Create Good Systems?

 1. Develop a one sentence statement of the purpose for your system.